Muirfield/pocketmine-plugins/WorldProtect/README.md

 * add : Add player to the authorized list
 * banitem|unbanitem : Control items that can/cannot be used
 * border : defines a border for a world
-* gm : Configures a world's gamemode
+* gm : Configures a world's gamemode.
 * lock : Locks world, not even Op can use.
 * ls : List info on world protection.
 * max : Limits the number of players per world.